maelfabien/maelfabien.github.io/_posts/2020-2-18-Gender_proj.md

 ```

 ## GMM model training

+> "A Gaussian Mixture Model (GMM) is a parametric probability density function represented as a weighted sum of Gaussian component densities. ([source](https://github.com/SuperKogito/Voice-based-gender-recognition))

+GMMs are commonly used as a parametric model of the probability distribution of continuous measurements or features in a biometric system, such as vocal-tract related spectral features in a speaker recognition system.
+GMM parameters are estimated from training data using the iterative Expectation-Maximization (EM) algorithm or Maximum A Posteriori(MAP) estimation from a well-trained prior model."

 To apply it to the folder containing the Male recordings, simply use this function, extract the train features and train the Gaussian Mixture Model.